- Meet the Regents

 Regent Newman is a Republican from Ann Arbor.
 She received an A.B. degree with honors from the University of Michigan in 1979 and a J.D. degree from the George Washington University National Law Center in 1983.

 Regent Newman is senior vice president-government affairs at Delta Air Lines, with responsibility for the company’s federal, state, and local government affairs.
 She served as senior vice president-government affairs at Northwest Airlines prior to its acquisition by Delta Air Lines in 2008.
-Before joining Northwest Airlines in 1995, Regent Newman was a senior partner at the Detroit law firm of Miller, Canfield, Paddock, and Stone.
+Before joining Northwest Airlines in 1995, Regent Newman was a senior partner at the Detroit law firm of Miller, Canfield, Paddock, and Stone, and a special assistant to then Vice President George H.W.
+Bush.

-Regent Newman serves on the Board of the Knight Commission on Intercollegiate Athletics and as vice president of the Detroit Economic Club.
+Regent Newman serves on the Board of the Michigan State Chamber of Commerce and as vice president of the Detroit Economic Club.
 She is a former Board member of the U.S. Department of Education National Board of the Fund for the Improvement of Postsecondary Education (2008-2011) appointed by the U.S. Secretary of Education, member of the Federal Service Impasses Panel (2002-2009) appointed by President George W. Bush, and member of the National Advisory Committee on Institutional Quality and Integrity (2006-2008) appointed by the U.S. Secretary of Education.

 She was elected to the Board of Regents in 1994 and re-elected in 2002 and 2010.
 Her term expires January 1, 2019.